HenrySaldanha/AlgorithmsAndDataStructure/README.md

-This repository has the objective of presenting examples of: data structure, search algorithms, sorting algorithms and their respective complexities in the worst case.
+This repository has the objective of presenting examples of data structure, search algorithms, sorting algorithms, and their respective complexities in the worst case.

+To apply the concepts of the topics above, I created a project called "problems", in this project I solve problems of the [leetcode](https://leetcode.com/) platform.
+The explanation of each problem is in the solution itself.
+You can find them by accessing the root of the solution and `/src/problems`

+For most of the code I also developed the unit tests, you can find them by accessing the root of the solution and `/test`.

+This repository is under construction so some algorithms mentioned in the tables may be missing from the solution

 ## Data Structures